loafey/master-thesis/Thesis/3.0. System-level functional language/main.typ

 an environment that has $v$ #todo[is this even correct].
 Variables can not be destructed, rather they are consumed on use, following the rules of linear types.

-== Grammar

-#figure(caption: [Grammar of SLFL], align(left, complete_grammar))

 == Transformations<Transformations>

-What we have seen so far SLFL is still a logic language, where a computer executes machine code.
-This chapter will explain how SLFL can be lowered to a language that can be compiled to machine code.
-SLFL contains three transformations.
+At this stage SLFL is still a logic language.
+How do we bridge the gap between logic and machine?
+This section goes into the necessary transformations to turn SLFL into machine code.

 - Linear closure conversion
 - Stack selection